DanteNirav/InterviewQuizApp/index.md

 ## Welcome to AptQ - Aptitude, Interview, Quiz Open source Project

-### Markdown
+### AptQ

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+AptQ is an open source .NET based application that will allow you to setup an interview/quiz based application for your personal use or organisation use.

 ```markdown
 Syntax highlighted code block